KNOX COUNTY SCENIC DRIVE

 The Spoon River Antique Tractor Association

-will display antique farm machinery and hold field demonstrations that will bring back many memories.
+The Spoon River Antique Tractor Association displays antique farm machinery and holds field demonstrations, sure to bring back many memories.

 Picture